oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 - `--set rbac.create=true` Tells the helm chart to specifiy the role based access control features, we're not really using these in this lab, but they make this a lot more secure in a production env ironment.

-- `--set controller.service.annotations."service\.beta\.kubernetes\.io/oci-load-balancer-protocol"=TCP` This sells helm to set a specific attribute, in this case to be passed to OCI to create a load balancer that uses TCP and not any other protocol.
+- `--set controller.service.annotations."service\.beta\.kubernetes\.io/oci-load-balancer-protocol"=TCP` This tells helm to set a specific attribute, in this case to be passed to OCI to create a load balancer that uses TCP and not any other protocol.

-- `--set controller.service.annotations."service\.beta\.kubernetes\.io/oci-load-balancer-shape"=10Mbps` As above this sets a specific flag, in this case to be passed to OCI to create a load balancer which allows up to 10Mbps throughput.
+- `--set controller.service.annotations."service\.beta\.kubernetes\.io/oci-load-balancer-shape"=flexible` As above this sets a specific flag, in this case to be passed to OCI to create a load balancer which supports variable levels of throughput.

+- `--set controller.service.annotations."service\.beta\.kubernetes\.io/oci-load-balancer-shape-flex-min"=10` and `--set controller.service.annotations."service\.beta\.kubernetes\.io/oci-load-balancer-shape-flex-max"=100` also set specific flags which are passed on when creating the load balancer and specify the minimum and maximum throughput for the flexible load balancer

 </details>